 MANAGING DIRECTOR’S REPORT

-As we rapidly approach the end of 2016 it is interesting to look back over the past 12 months to review our achievements.
+So, as we rapidly approach the end of 2017 it is interesting to look back over the past 12 months to review our achievements.
 Our Chairman, Charles Manchester, outlined the association’s 5-year business plan during his opening address at our conference in July.
 To read more click here.

 Over the past 12 months we have continued our engagement with: